MuellerA/Led-Lamp/README.md

 <ul>
   <li>To upload the hex file to the ATtiny85 with an Arduino Uno board as programmer follow the instructions on http://highlowtech.org/?p=1695 'connecting an Arduino (as ISP) to an ATtiny'</li>
   <li>Run 'make Upload' to upload the hex file</li>
-  <li>Run 'make BurnFuse' to make the ATtiny85 using an external clock source.
+  <li>Run 'make Fuses' to make the ATtiny85 using an external clock source.
 Warning: After burning the Fuse you cannot use the ATtiny85 without an external clock (not even reprogram to clear the fuse)!</li>
   <li>Setup the ATtiny85, 20MHz oscillator, two 22pF capacitors, 470uF capacitor, 10uF capacitor, 38kHz IR sensor and the LED matrix as shown in the <a href="images/Led-8x8.sch.svg">schematic</a>.</li>
 </ul>